Pumpkin Chocolate Chip Cookies

 COMBINE.
 Beat together cream cheese, butter, and brown sugar until smooth.
 Let sit for 5-10 minutes, letting the brown sugar dissolve completely.
 Add vanilla, salt, and enough powdered sugar to make a frosting thick enough to pipe.

-Pumpkin chocolate chip cookie dough on baking sheet.
+Pumpkin cookie dough on baking sheet.

 Spacing.
 The dough may spread more than traditional cookies, so make sure to leave plenty of space between them!